 - Roll the dough into a log.
 Sprinkle with Italian seasoning.
 Place the bread on a cookie sheet lined with parchment paper.

-- Bake at 375 for about 25-30 minutes.
-It should be golden brown on top.
+- Bake at 400 degrees F for about 25 minutes.
+The loaves should be golden brown on top.
 Brush with olive oil if desired and sprinkle with more Italian seasoning or sea salt if desired.